-As the Named Executive Officers, as a group, beneficially own, or control or direct, directly or indirectly, approximately 2.4% of the issued and outstanding common shares of the Company, the interests of the Named Executive Officers and the shareholders are clearly aligned.
+As the Named Executive Officers, as a group, beneficially own, or control or direct, directly or indirectly, approximately 1.68% of the issued and outstanding common shares of the Company, the interests of the Named Executive Officers and the shareholders are clearly aligned.

 As the primary activities of the Company have transitioned from mineral exploration to mine development and operation, the objectives of the Company have also been under consideration.
 At the current time, the Compensation Committee considers it appropriate to gauge the performance of the Named Executive Officers primarily on the stock market performance of the Company's common shares, cost containment for mine development, profitability of mine operations and success at increasing the mineral reserve and resource inventory of the Company.
-Specific goals have not been set as the basis for increases in base salary or bonus determination however, the Compensation Committee will reconsider the development of such goals for 2016.
+Specific goals have not been set as the basis for increases in base salary or bonus determination; however, the Compensation Committee will reconsider the development of such goals for 2017.

 A combination of fixed and variable compensation is used to motivate executives to achieve overall corporate goals.
-For the 2015 financial year, the executive officer compensation program consisted of a fixed salary and benefits, an annual short-term incentive program and longer-term incentives in the form of stock options and restricted share units.
+For the 2016 financial year, the executive officer compensation program consisted of a fixed salary and benefits and an annual short-term incentive program in the form of restricted share units.

 Fixed salary and benefits comprise a considerable portion of the total cash-based compensation; however, annual incentives, including restricted share units, represent compensation that is "at risk".
-The "at risk" component of the compensation program is intended to establish a direct link between executive compensation and the achievement of his or her applicable performance targets and the market performance of the Company's common shares.
-To mitigate the risk that executives may focus on the short-term performance of the Company's common shares at the expense of the Company's long-term sustainability and performance, incentive bonuses for the 2015 financial year were awarded in the form of restricted share units that will vest in equal portions immediately and on the first anniversary of the date of grant.
-The Company considers the risk of Named Executive Officers focusing on the short-term performance of the Company's common shares at the expense of sustainable, mid to long-term growth of the Company to be minimal.
+The "at risk" component of the compensation program is intended to establish a direct link between executive compensation and the achievement of the Named Executive Officer's applicable performance targets and the market performance of the Company's common shares.
+To mitigate the risk that executives may focus on the short-term performance of the Company's common shares at the expense of the Company's long-term sustainability and performance, incentive bonuses for the 2016 financial year were awarded in the form of restricted share units that will vest in equal portions immediately and on the first and second anniversary of the date of grant, as well as cash bonus incentives derived from performance against annual objectives for both the Company and the individuals.
+The Company considers the risk of Named Executive Officers focusing on the short-term performance of the Company's common shares at the expense of sustainable, mid- to long-term growth of the Company to be minimal.